 Since 2000, ICCP staff have been working to document and conserve the conifers of this area.
 Project partners have included government environmental and forestry organisations, universities, protected area authorities, national IUCN offices and NGOs.

 Between 2001 and 2004, ICCP staff coordinated the Darwin Initiative project Preservation, rehabilitation and utilisation of Vietnamese montane forests.
 Major outputs included a Conservation Status Review of all Vietnamese conifers, bi-lingual field guides for the identification of conifers, edible mushrooms and propagation manuals.
-The status review is available from the Hoang Lien Mountain Ecosystem Project and the other publications are available from the Center of Ecology and Hydrology.

 An Overview of the Conifers of Cambodia, Lao PDR and Vietnam